dh73/axi_appnote/docs/source/index.rst

     * Support for different usage models:
         * To verify a manager.
         * To verify a subordinate.
-        * To act as a protocol-compliant constrains provider.
+        * To act as a protocol-compliant constraints provider.
         * To act as a monitor in a bus where a manager and a subordinate exists.
     * Support for AXI4-Lite and AXI4-full.
     * Single transaction ID.